 Accelerated Bachelor’s to MAcc

-The MAcc program is open to all Stetson undergrads, regardless of major, but it’s especially beneficial if you’re majoring or minoring in accounting.
+The program is open to all Stetson undergrads of any undergraduate major, but it’s especially beneficial if you’re majoring or minoring in accounting.
 You can take up to two designated courses during undergrad that count toward your STEM-designated MAcc, helping you make the most of your scholarships and aid.

-Courses are fully online and offered in eight-week terms, giving you the flexibility to balance work and school.
+Flexibility is built into the schedule so you can balance work and school.
+MAcc courses are fully online in eight-week terms.
 By taking two courses at a time, you can complete the program in as little as 12 months.
-You’ll also receive one-on-one CPA counseling and free access to Becker CPA exam prep software, a $3,000 value.
+You will also receive one-on-one CPA counseling and free Becker CPA Exam Prep Software, a $3,000 value.

 Learn more about the Department of Accounting.